-4. Related party transaction:
+5. Related party transaction:

-The Association rented office space for \$9,600 (2017 \$9,600) from a related party, a member of management.
+During the year ended December 31, 2019, the Association rented office space for \$9,600 (2018 - \$9,600) from a related party, a member of management.
 These transactions are in the normal course of operations and are measured at the exchange amount, which is the amount of consideration established and agreed to by the related parties.